Skip to Content

 strategies may be appropriate for you..
 To book a focused 30-minute RMD planning session, schedule a

-meeting to discuss your situation and determine whether certain planning strategies may be appropriate.
+to discuss your situation and determine whether certain planning strategies may be appropriate.

 We can review assumptions and coordinate with your tax professional.